Favorite Plants of

 Conditions When It Thrives

 This is a great drought-tolerant plant for full sun.
 We have it in some pretty hot spots with reflected heat, and it has also done well in part shade for us.
-We do have clay soil here, which, as long as it’s not in a low spot it should be fine.
+It grows well in clay soil here, as long as it’s not in a low spot and gets only infrequent water.

 Ecosystem Services